google/ads-privacy/proposals/FLoC/README.md

 We plan to continue these efforts across other Privacy Sandbox APIs and evaluate on additional 3P datasets.
 We hope that the ideas, algorithms, and results presented here can spark a greater discussion across the industry on the [Federated Learning of Cohorts](https://github.com/jkarlin/floc "FLoC") (FLoC)  API and the broader concepts of the Privacy Sandbox.

 More details in the linked [whitepaper](https://github.com/google/ads-privacy/raw/master/proposals/FLoC/FLOC-Whitepaper-Google.pdf "google floc whitepaper").

+UPDATE 1: For proprietary data set evaluation, we did not use Chrome sync data to evaluate results.
+We used data collected from the Display Network through our publisher ad serving tags and advertiser conversion pings.
+We hope other DSPs could also use a similar setup to evaluate results.